 Labradoodles can be more prone to Addison’s disease.
 A disorder where the body cannot regulate cortisol productions and can’t manage stress.
 This disease is found in both Poodles and Labs across Australia and has been inherited by the Labradoodle.
 As a simple explanation, the pituitary gland fails to produce a hormone called ACTH.
 The resulting cortisol irregularity results in; improper food digestion, increases bouts of weakness, an abnormally high heart rate, excessive thirst and urination and also diarrhea.
 Your vet will be able to diagnose Addison’s Disease.
 So, if you notice the above symptoms occurring you should consult your vet.

-The poodle and the Labrador are both fantastic breeds of dogs that are renown for the intelligence, loyalty, appeal, and capability.
+The poodle and the Labrador are both fantastic breeds of dogs that are renowned for their intelligence, loyalty, appeal, and capability.
 It’s only natural that their combined offspring would exhibit similar traits.
-The Labradoodle is a surprisingly hardy breed under normal circumstances with the above traits not usually inherent but certainly worth keeping an eye out for.
+The Labradoodle is a surprisingly hardy breed under normal circumstances and the above problems are not usually present.
+But it’s certainly worth keeping an eye out for them.
 Remember to ask lots of questions when buying your pup and insist on meeting both parents.
+Good breeders can provide DNA test results to rule out serious conditions.

 Update: Under new legislation that each state government is either enacting or considering, all breeders will be strictly controlled.
 However, it is best to talk to the Labradoodle Association of Australia to find out who are the best breeders.